kvinthms/WordPress-vs.-Kali/README.md

 ## Notes

 There were a lot of cool vulnerabilities available to be abused but my lack of skill and knowledge made a lot of them out of reach for me.
-One wad [Stored Cross-Site Scripting (XSS) via Theme Name fallback](https://wpvulndb.com/vulnerabilities/8718) which was very interestign and pertained to a type of vulnerability we learned about in class.
-It presented a lto of challenged and required me to modify my .htaccess to increase my upload_max_filesize so that I could upload the theme to execute the XSS.
+One was [Stored Cross-Site Scripting (XSS) via Theme Name fallback](https://wpvulndb.com/vulnerabilities/8718) which was very interesting and pertained to a type of vulnerability we learned about in class.
+It presented a lot of challenged and required me to modify my .htaccess to increase my upload_max_filesize so that I could upload the theme to execute the XSS.
 Ultimately I could not get WPDistillery to change over to my corrupted XSS theme and I suspect it is because my VM is not hosted in a Linux environment.
-Other vulnerabilites showed the faulty lines of code but interpreting an attack from them required knowledge beyond me or scripts that I did not have the ability to write in order to attack the WordPress page.
+Other vulnerabilities showed the faulty lines of code but interpreting an attack from them required knowledge beyond me or scripts that I did not have the ability to write in order to attack the WordPress page.

 ## License